History 110 - Dr. Gayle Olson-Raymer

-- Second, England had a serious surplus poulation and not enough food to feed them or prisons to house them.
+- Second, England had a serious surplus population and not enough food to feed them or prisons to house them.

 - Third, England wanted to expand their empire - and because they were late to the game of empire, they claimed "new" land where they hoped to find rich resources.

 - Fourth, the King had an economic motive based upon a new concept of economics - which brings us to our third goal for today.